darko-mesaros/starwars-quote-api/README.md

 # Welcome to our Build On Weekly Project - Star Wars quote generator

+Context

+- This a joke
+- This can be a vessel for different technologies
+- This will vend the most amazing star wars quotes

+Complication

+Having a DEMO application that is easy to show, share, upgrade, modify, and add new and exciting technolgies to it.
+- Requirements (Business, Technical)

+How do we make it so

+We create an amazing and funny Star Wars quotes app, but we have it built using the cloud, and infrastructe as code so its easy to modify.

+---

+Categories of Topics:
+- Requirements
+- Deploying it
+- Demoing
+- Breaking it down
+- Troubleshooting

 *THIS IS A WORK IN PROGRESS, DO NOT EXPECT PERFECTION (just yet 😎)*

 It started out as a joke, but it turned into a thing we seem to do.
 This simple API just returns a random Star Wars(tm) quote.